kapouer/window-page/README.md

 Page emits events "pageinit", "pageroute", "pagebuild", "pagepatch", "pagesetup" on window, the last four happening after the corresponding chain has run.

+In addition, a "pagehash" event is emitted when only the document hash changes, to be able to do stuff on hash links without interfering with history api.

 ### History